Rosa Luxemburg: Theorist of imperialism (1912–1914)

 This period of opposition culminated in her major theoretical work, The Accumulation of Capital, published in 1913.
 The book originated from her teaching at the SPD party school and her attempt to resolve a technical problem in Marx's theory of capitalist reproduction.
 Her central thesis was that capitalism, as a closed system, could not realise the surplus value it generated and was therefore dependent on a constant expansion into non-capitalist economies and social strata for its survival and accumulation.
 This "cannibalization" of pre-capitalist societies was, for Luxemburg, the economic root of imperialism.
 In contrast to other Marxists like Lenin, she argued that imperialism was not just the "last stage of capitalism" but had been an integral part of capitalism from its earliest beginnings.

 In developing her theory, she drew upon her studies of non-Western societies in her unfinished Introduction to Political Economy, where she analysed the destructive impact of European expansion on "primitive communist" societies around the world.
 Her analysis notably focused on the "permanent process of coercive expropriation" that imperialism represented, highlighting its violent destruction of non-capitalist societies as an ongoing feature of capital accumulation, not just an initial phase.
 She displayed a notable "anthropological sensitivity", detailing the destruction of the English peasantry, Native Americans, and enslaved Africans, as well as the effects of British colonialism in India and China, and French colonialism in Algeria.
 She was an early and vocal opponent of German colonialism, denouncing the extermination of the Herero and Nama peoples in modern-day Namibia.
-Far from being detached from her political concerns, she saw her economic analysis as providing the theoretical foundation for the practical struggle against imperialism, which she believed required a revolutionary strategy rather than the hope of a more moderate, peaceful form of imperialism.

-The book was a monumental effort, which she later claimed to have written in an ecstatic state in just four months.
+The book was a monumental effort, which Luxemburg later claimed to have written in an ecstatic state in just four months.
 Though she intended it to demonstrate the economic inevitability of capitalism's collapse, it was met with sharp criticism from many leading Marxists, including Kautsky, Lenin, Otto Bauer, and Nikolai Bukharin, who rejected her core premise.
 The book established her reputation as a brilliant, if unorthodox, theorist and provided the intellectual foundation for her intensifying struggle against imperialism.
+She saw her economic analysis as providing the theoretical foundation for this practical struggle, which she believed required a revolutionary strategy rather than the hope of a more moderate, peaceful form of imperialism.